sanilveeravu/UFOs-Challenge/README.md

 ### Process to Perform a Search

-1. Below the details on UFO and few details on the topic, there is a table of all UFO sightings with filter options in the left side.
+1. Below the initial summary on the webpage, there is a table of all UFO sightings with filter options in the left side.
 By default no filter options are added.

     ![ImageWithNoFilter](Resources/ImageWithNoFilter.png)